First-Peoples-Cultural-Council/fv-be/firstvoices/backend/permissions/README.md

 and as query filters that can be tested in the database when retrieving data (see managers).

-Both versions of each permission rule need to match; this is tested in test_permission_consistency.
+Both versions of each permission rule need to match; this is tested in test_permission_settings for all models.

 ## Predicates

-@Todo: include info from https://firstvoices.atlassian.net/wiki/spaces/FIR/pages/238321669/Permissions+and+Role+Design+Implementation
+The predicates allow checking permissions on a model instance at run time.
+See [Rules](https://github.com/dfunckt/django-rules) for full documentation.

 ## Managers

-The ViewPermissionManager provides an interface for querying the database for objects a user has permission to view for a specific site or for all sites.
+The PermissionsManager provides methods for querying the database for objects a user has permission to view.

-Each subclass of the generic ViewPermissionManager implements a specific permission rule